 In India, companies usually have a hierarchical structure, with decisions made from the top down.
 International companies should be able to understand and respect that this process can take time.
 It's worth noting that while India continues to develop its infrastructure and enhance supply chain management, occasional challenges might affect the pace of foreign investment.

-Values and Business Culture in India
+Indian Values and Business Culture

 Indian business culture reflects the norms and standards of its people.
 Indians have their own cultural practices that also apply to their business culture.
 Therefore, it's important for someone visiting or working in India to understand the country's business ethics and customs.